-Taking the Confusion out of California Alcoholic Beverage Control Laws, Liquor Licenses and Event Permits for Catering and Special Events
+Taking the Confusion out of California Alcoholic Beverage Control (ABC) Laws, Liquor Licenses and Event Permits for Catering and Special Events in California

 Who governs the service of alcohol at events?